Looking for fun things to do in Amarillo, Texas? There's a lot, and this guide covers them all!

 Keep the Kids Happy

-Almost everything we did in Amarillo, Texas was kid-friendly.
-If you’re looking for activities specifically for children though, make sure to check out the Wonderland Amusement Park, which has rides (including coaster, kiddie, and water), mini golf, and games for all ages, or the Amarillo Zoo, which is home to over 80 species of animals.
+Almost everything we did on our trip was kid-friendly.
+If you're looking for activities specifically for children though, make sure to check out the Wonderland Amusement Park, which has rides (including coaster, kiddie, and water), mini golf, and games for all ages, or the Amarillo Zoo, which is home to over 80 species of animals.